 We assist with employment assessment, job readiness, employment counseling and job placement & retention.

 We provide assistance in applying for low-cost housing, translation services for school, medical and legal needs, assistance with citizenship applications, classes and support & referral services.

-JFS serves individuals and families from King and Snohomish Counties.
-All programs are offered at no charge to participants and are made possible by generous funding from the following sources:
+JFS serves individuals and families from King, Pierce and Snohomish Counties.
+Most programs are offered at no charge to participants and are made possible by generous funding from the following sources:

 - State of Washington Department of Social and Health Services Refugee and Immigrant Assistance Section